 If I am demolishing a fibro shed, what should I do?

-If there is more than 10 square metres of fibro you MUST use a licenced asbestos removalist.
-If there is less than 10 metres, refer to the Code of Practice for the Safe Removal of Asbestos NOHSC [2002(2005)].
+In all states and territories (except the ACT) homeowners are permitted to remove a maximum of 10 square metres of bonded asbestos.
+However, if there is more than 10 square metres of fibro or other asbestos-containing materials you MUST use a licenced asbestos removalist.
+If there is less than 10 metres, refer to Safe Work Australia’s Model Code of Practice: How to safely remove asbestos July 2020.

 Where do I find an asbestos removalist, and how can I be sure that they are licenced?